jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

-In this example, we're only fitting data for a single neuron, but you might wonder how the data should be shaped if you have more than one neuron -- do you add an extra dimension? or concatenate neurons along one of the existing dimensions?
+In this example, we're only fitting data for a single neuron, but you might wonder how the data should be shaped if you have more than one neuron.

-In NeMoS, we always fit Generalized Linear Models to a single neuron at a time.
-We'll discuss this more in the [following tutorial](plot_02_head_direction.md), but briefly: you get the same answer whether you fit the neurons separately or simultaneously, and fitting them separately can make your life easier.
+We will discuss this in more detail in the [following tutorial](plot_02_head_direction.md), but briefly: NeMoS has a separate [`PopulationGLM`](nemos.glm.PopulationGLM) object for fitting a population of neurons.
+It operates very similarly to the `GLM` object we use here: it still expects a 2d input, with neurons concatenated along the second dimension.
+(NeMoS provides some helper functions for splitting the design matrix and model parameter arrays to make them more interpretable.)

+Note that fitting each neuron separately is equivalent to fitting the entire population at once.
+Fitting them separately can make your life easier by e.g., allowing you to parallelize more easily.

 :::

 ### Fitting the model